 We’re not big fans of tarp tent shelters for the vast majority of backpackers, but some people — usually some of the most experienced backpackers and through hikers — are huge fans of tarp-style tent shelters.
 Why?
 They usually weigh even less than ultralight freestanding tents.
 For us, we would rather carry a little more weight for the convenience and room afforded by most freestanding tents — you get more vertical volume, bigger doors for easier entry and exit, easier setup over varied terrain and a separate rain fly that keeps the moisture away from us even if we bump our head on the inside of the tent.
 (Interior condensation is the bane of most tarp-style shelters.)
 Plus, if we need to move our tent to a better spot to get a flatter sleeping spot, we just pick it up and move it — or if the mosquitoes are swarming, move the freestanding mesh portion to the mountain lake shore to gaze out in peace before taking it back to camp.
 We could go on and on over simple reasons why the “extra” weight is worth it to us, but the point is, if you’re willing to take the time to properly stake out one of today’s best tarp-based tents, you’ll usually get good results.

-In addition, if you’re thinking of undertaking a through hike covering hundreds of miles, the overall weight-to-features ratio becomes more compelling with an ultralight tarp-style tent.
+In addition, if you’re thinking of undertaking a thru-hike trip covering hundreds of miles, the overall weight-to-features ratio becomes more compelling with an ultralight tarp-style tent.

 Or, if a tarp-like tent just appeals to your personality more, start your research with these two best ultra ultralight tents: